You are about to apply for a new passport, or any other document requiring a passport-style photograph.

 - How to Take a Passport Photo at Home

-- How to Take a Passport Photo with an iPhone: Step-by-Step Guidance
+- How to Take a Passport-Size Photo from an iPhone [Guide]

 - How to Pose for a Passport Photo [+Requirements & Examples]